shrnav/cloudnative-gam/README.md

 #How to create Docker Images:

 1: Make sure data location and resource location path in application.properties of gam-addressing should be commented.
 2:Using eclipse, execute maven goal spring-boot:build-image -DskipTests to generate the images.
+3: Open the docker desktop and check for the images.